ABC7 News - KGO Bay Area and San Francisco News

 - Street-level interactive radar map

-- Weather forecast for New Year's Day
+- Weather forecast for Monday afternoon

-- Widespread rain moving through Bay Area
+- Major storm topples trees in Bay Area

 Featured